History of Otago: Scottish settlement scheme

-Gold rush period 1861–1870)
+Gold rush period (1861–1870)

-While of no direct value to Maori, gold was highly prized by Europeans as a means of exchange and in the production of jewelry.
+While of no direct value to Māori, gold was highly prized by Europeans as a means of exchange and in the production of jewellery.
 Therefore, when it was first discovered by Europeans in Otago (near the modern town of Lawrence in 1861) it had a profound positive effect on the economy and immigration of the then tiny colony.
 The Lindis gold rush was slightly earlier involved about 300 miners but was over in a few months.
 Dunedin soon became the largest city in New Zealand and transport networks and townships expanded into the interior.

 In 1862 the gold rush expanded to across inland Otago to Cromwell and Arrowtown.
 Queenstown, originally a sheep station come hotel became a thriving town.
 In 1863 new finds were made closer to the coast in the Taieri River catchment.
 1863 also saw the peak of the gold rush, with about 22,000 people living in the gold fields.
 In the 1860s Otago earned £10 million from gold but only £3.57 million from sheep.
 Water sluicing races extended the life of the diggings but also had a destructive effect on the landscape and soil.
 After 1864 there were no more discoveries drawing prospectors from overseas.
 In 1865 Dunedin's wealth and the disruptive wars in the North Island lead Otago to support a failed resolution in the General Assembly for independence from the North Island.

 In 1866 Chinese immigrants came to Otago with the support of local businesses.
 They were to work in the gold mines and experienced legislated racism from other immigrants.

 When New Zealand provinces were formed in 1853, the southern part of New Zealand belonged to Otago Province.
 Settlers in Murihiku, the southernmost part of the South Island purchased from Māori in 1853 by Walter Mantell, petitioned the government for separation from Otago.
-Petitioning started in 1857, and the Province of Southland was proclaimed in 1861.
+Petitioning started in 1857, and the province of Southland was proclaimed in 1861.
 As the new province of Southland started to accumulate debt by the late 1860s, it became part of the Otago Province again in 1870.